rafaelre898/test-project/README.md

 # Frontend:
 ## Technical Requirements:
 - Must use React.
 Bonus points for implementing Redux.
-- Must use the styled components library. https://styled-components.com/
+- Must use the Chakra UI for components

 	## User Stories:
+	- The system should be multi-tenant
+	- A User should see a list of products upon app load.
 	- A User should be able to navigate to a product details page and view product information.
-	- A User should be able to tab through "product information", "resources", and "other" data.
+	- A User should be able to tab through "product information" (details about a product), "resources" (attachments that might be linked), and any other data that might be structured around a product.
 	- Users should be able to click the add and delete buttons.
+	- A User should be able to configure look and feel of the app.
 	- Button, Header, and Text color should come from a configuration route.
 Font style should also come from this method along with the a logo and company name.

 ## Routing: